- Authenticate to the package registry

 files or any other files that can

-be committed to a repository.Authenticate with npm config set
+be committed to a repository.For example:

 To do this:

-npm config set -- //your_domain_name/:_authToken=your_token
+npm config set -- //<domain_name>/:_authToken=<token>

-With npm version 7 or earlier, use the full URL to the endpoint.
+- On npm version 7 or earlier, use the full URL to the endpoint.

 -

-npm config set -- //your_domain_name/api/v4/packages/npm/:_authToken=your_token
+npm config set -- //<domain_name>/api/v4/groups/<group_id>/-/packages/npm/:_authToken=<token>

 -

-npm config set -- //your_domain_name/api/v4/groups/your_group_id/-/packages/npm/:_authToken=your_token
+npm config set -- //<domain_name>/api/v4/projects/<project_id>/packages/npm/:_authToken=<token>

 -

-are not supported.Set up the registry URL
+Set up the registry URL

-To publish or install packages from the GitLab Package Registry, you need to configure npm to use the correct registry URL.
+To publish or install packages from the GitLab package registry, you need to configure npm to use the correct registry URL.
 The configuration method and URL structure depend on whether you’re publishing or installing packages.

 Before configuring the registry URL, it’s important to understand the scope of different configuration methods: